 The course concludes with the Microsoft Office Specialist exam; a 50 minute, computer assessed exam in which you have to complete several tasks on realistic PowerPoint presentations.
-There will be multiple exam sessions in weeks beginning 2nd December, 9th December and 16th December.
-A "mock" exam session will be held in week beginning 25th November.
+The exams can be taken remotely, from your home.

 Visit our Microsoft Office Specialist page to find out more about MOS and the benefits of a MOS qualification.